Nov 26, 2020

 But when it comes to car insurance most people don't take action to save.
 They let their policy renew automatically, they fail to compare quotes, and, as a result, they are missing out on savings.

-Just like the well-known real estate mantra for home buyers and sellers is location, location, location, when it comes to saving on car insurance, one of the most important things you can do is compare, compare, compare.
+Just like the well-known real estate mantra for home buyers and sellers is location, location, location, when it comes to saving on car insurance, one of the most important things you can do is compare.

 4) Sign Up For Usage Based Insurance

 Typically you receive a 10% discount as soon as you sign up.
-And depending on your driving habits, you can save as much as 25% when it comes time to renew.
-These programs are great for all good drivers but young and new drivers can really benefit as it helps them build insurance history much quicker.
+And depending on your driving habits, you can save as much as 30% when it comes time to renew.
+These programs are great for all good drivers but young drivers and new drivers can really benefit as it helps them build insurance history much quicker.

-5) Increase Your Car Insurance Deductible
+5) Increase Your Deductible

-6) Remove Collision And Comprehensive On Older Vehicles
+6) Remove Unnecessary Coverage On Older Vehicles

 7) Install An Anti-theft Device